aspotter99/dsc-mod-3-project-chi-sea-ds-051120/.ipynb_checkpoints/README-checkpoint.md

 ## DELIVERABLES

 1. A public GitHub repository.
 2. An `environment.yml` file that contains all the necessary packages needed to recreate your conda environment.
 3. A standalone `src/` directory that stores all relevant source code.
     - All functions have docstrings that act as [professional-quality documentation](http://google.github.io/styleguide/pyguide.html#381-docstrings).
     - If applicable, [well documented](https://www.sqlstyle.guide/) SQL queries with appropriate single-line or multiline comments.
     - Quality classification model
        - Whenever necessary, briefly explain in comments the changes made from one iteration to the next, and why you made these choices

-4. A standalone `data/` directory that stores all relevant raw and processed data files.
+4. A standalone `data/` directory that stores all relevant raw and processed data files
     - **Be sure to include how the data was obtained!**
     - All large files are labeled in the `.gitignore` file to avoid having them accidentally live in your commit history.
 5. A standalone `references/` directory that stores all relevant literature, data dictionaries, or useful references that were used to help you during the project.
     - Use this directory to store physical copies of the `.pdf` files; or
     - Create a `README.md` file that cites external resources that were used.
 6. A standalone `reports/` directory that stores your `presentation.pdf` files
 7. A standalone `notebooks/` directory that stores both your exploratory and report notebooks
     - A record of your workflow should be stored in `notebooks/exploratory`.
 Don't be afraid to leave in error messages, so you know what didn't work!
 8. A user-focused `README.md` file that briefly covers your process, methodology and findings.
     - Someone with no context on your project should be able to use this document to understand the structure of your project, and adapt your code for their needs.
     - Implied above is a schema which diagramming the route to important files.
 9. One final Jupyter Notebook file stored in `notebooks/report` that focuses on visualization and presentation
     - The very beginning of the notebook contains a description of the purpose of the notebook.
        - This is helpful for your future self and anyone of your colleagues that needs to view your notebook.
 Without this context, you’re implicitly asking your peers to invest a lot of energy to help solve your problem.
 Help them to jump into your project by providing them the purpose of this Jupyter Notebook.